Frequently Asked Questions about Compensation

 The minimum length of contract in the CFL is one year.
 However, the standard player contract, as required by the CBA, contains paragraph 15 which provides the member club an option to renew the contract on the same terms for another year at a minimum of 100% of the amount of the contract plus 100% of the amount of bonus payments specified in the contract, excluding any signing bonus.
 After fulfilling their option to renew a contract in this way, the member club will not have another option to renew the contract in this way.
 This option is available to member clubs for an additional year on any length of contract.
 There is no limit to the length of a contract.

 All CFL contracts expire on Feb.
 16th, 12:01 AM after their term length has expired (this changes in 2012, when the league dictated the contracts would expire at 12:00 pm (noon) EST Feb.
 15th).
+The CFL changed the start of free agency in 2014 to Feb.
+11th with the agreement of the CFLPA to avoid it falling on the Feb. long weekend across much of Canada.
 Teams must inform the player in writing before the expiry of the contract their intent to exercise their option to renew the contract.
 Players who do not have their option year picked up must be placed on waivers.